airbytehq/airbyte-dbt-models/connectors/source_tiktok_marketing/README.md

 ---

+> [!WARNING]
+> This model was tested and only work with Bigquery.

+What it includes:

 - This package contains dbt models to work with Airbyte Tiktok Marketing connector.
 - The package is compatible with latest version of Airbyte Tiktok Marketing connector.
 - Currently, it is limited to creating transformations compatible with [Fivetran's modeling dbt package](https://github.com/fivetran/dbt_tiktok_ads/tree/main).